pronamic/advanced-custom-fields-pro/readme.txt

 * Fix - ACF PRO no longer shows an update available immediately after updating to the latest version
 * Fix - Field group metabox collapse and expand buttons are no longer misaligned in the post editor
 * Fix - The ACF Site Health section no longer causes a PHP warning when field group location rules are incomplete
+* Security - HTML is now escaped from field validation errors and tooltips

 = 6.4.3 =
 *Release Date 22nd July 2025*